hjelev/AQ-Notifications/README.md

 # AQ-Notifications
 Python script to check air pollution data and sent email alerts.

-With this script you can monitor multiple airpolution sensors from http://maps.luftdaten.info and get email alerts.
+With this script you can monitor multiple airpollution sensors from http://maps.luftdaten.info and get email alerts.
 There are two type of alerts.
 The first one is send when the air is polluted and the second when the pollution is over.

 The script will create a csv file for each airpolution sensor you track and use it to store the alerts data.